DrPepperNo1/starter-hugo-academic/content/project/nilm/index.md

 As we can see in (2), compared with the very high accuracy, the F1 score is terrible.
 This is because the dataset is extremely imbalanced.

 I wrote a python script to observe the percentage of running time for different appliances.
-The refrigerator runs for 40% of a day while the value of the microwave is only 0.007%.
+The refrigerator runs for 40% of a day while the run time of the microwave is only 0.007%.

 To solve the problem of imbalanced data, I have been attempting to substitute the previous Binary Cross Entropy loss function to Weighted Cross Entropy together with selecting some appliances with longer operating time for prediction.
 I also wanted to use data augmentation to populate the data of appliances with shorter run times.